alwaysai/zmq-video-streamer/readme.md

 ## Usage
 ### Server
-The server is a Flask-SocketIO server that hosts a webpage and a socketio server.
+The server is a Flask server that hosts a webpage and an MJPG video stream.

 First, create the Python virtual environment with the dependencies.
 For example, on Linux run these steps:

 ```
-$ virtualenv venv
+$ python -m venv venv
 $ source venv/bin/activate
 (venv) $ pip install -r requirements.txt
 ```